-APs (Indian Agents) are required to maintain the following information in respect of transactions referred to in Rule 3:
+APs (Indian Agents) are required to maintain all necessary information in respect of transactions referred to in Rule 3 to permit reconstruction of individual transactions including the following information:

-- a. the nature of the transaction; - b. the amount of the transaction and the currency in which it was denominated;

-- c. the date on which the transaction was conducted; and - d. the parties to the transaction.
+- a. the nature of the transaction; - b. the amount of the transaction and the currency in which it was denominated; - c. the date on which the transaction was conducted; and - d. the parties to the transaction.